usnationalarchives/Twitterbot/README.md

 The script tweets out titles and links to NARA photographic item records from the current date in history, selected at random.
 It has optional arguments for a keyword and date ranges to restrict the set of results the bot selects from.
 The rate at which the bot tweets is also configurable.

 The bot works by constructing a fielded search query to NARA's online catalog API using the parameters provided, and then extracting the necessary metadata fields to form the tweet.
-Titles are currently truncated at 54 characters so that tweets are kept at 140 or less.
+Titles are currently truncated if over 60 characters so that tweets are kept at 140 or less.

 ## Dependencies